Australians work some of the longest hours in the developing world, and as a result, experience poor health and wellbeing.

 In 2016, about 50% of workers failed to take their annual leave, accruing 128 million days in annual leave, or more than 350,000 years of holidays… On average, two weeks of paid holiday leave were left ‘on the table.’

-In 2020, the world experienced a global pandemic and with strict measures in place to help stop and slow the spread of COVID-19, most people started to work from home and many continue to do so…
+In 2020, the world experienced a global pandemic and with strict measures in place to help stop and slow the spread of COVID-19, most people started to work from home and many continued to do so in 2021…

 With Australians already feeling overworked and overwhelmed with the current state of affairs, their physical and mental health has been affected; so too their relationships with loved ones.